the-vegetarian-vampire/Smart-Contract-Resources/README.md

   2. Validate inputs
   3. Guard against reentrancy hack

 `Nonce` - transaction code for this account starting with 0
+`Oracle manipulation` -
 `pure` - static, does not effect or modify state, more computational [free function]
 `recieve` -
 `require` -